odoare/BiRR/readme.md

 - One omni and one eight-pattern microphone, in MS configuration

-- Binaural receptor based on the HRTF provided by MIT medialab (https://sound.media.mit.edu/resources/KEMAR.html).
+- Binaural receptor based on the HRTF provided by MIT medialab (https://sound.media.mit.edu/resources/KEMAR.html), and equalized to sound as neutral as possible compared to the dry original sound.

 The 2D version simulates a 2D rectangular flat domain.
 Consequently, the produced binaural sound doesn't consider height information for sources and listener.
 The 3D version simmulates a parallelepipedic room, height position of the sources and listener.
 The latter hence involves more cpu computations for the impulse responses calculations.